 In order to qualify for SSI, you must have very little income and very few assets.
 Certain types of assets are exempt and will not be considered during the SSI eligibility process.
 Understanding these qualification rules will be much easier with the assistance of a knowledgeable social security disability attorney.

 If you think you may qualify for SSDI and/or SSI, you need a social security attorney who understands the Social Security system, and how to submit an application that will be approved, or will work hard to obtain the benefits you deserve on appeal.
-To discuss your Social Security benefits case, contact our Social Security disability attorneys at the Cottrell Law Office.
+To discuss your Social Security benefits case, contact the Social Security disability attorneys at the Cottrell Law Office.

 If you or a member of your family has become disabled and unable to work, our legal team at the Cottrell Law Office, may be able to help your family fight for justice and take the first steps towards getting possible financial support for your unexpected burdens.
 We serve clients in Arkansas, Missouri, Kansas and Oklahoma.
-To learn more about pursuing such restitution, call 800-364-8305 today for a free consultation.